 J&K: Encounter underway in Doda

-Jammu, July 9 (IANS) An encounter between the security forces and the terrorists is underway in J&K’s Doda district on Tuesday.
+Jammu, July 15 (IANS) An encounter is underway between terrorists and security forces in Desa forest in Jammu and Kashmir's Doda district, officials said on Monday.

-Officials said that after receiving intelligence inputs about the presence of terrorists in the upper reaches of the Goli-Gadi forest area of the Doda district, security forces started a CASO (Cordon & Search Operation) in the higher reaches of Goli-Gadi forests.
+"Exchange of fire between security forces and terrorists took place in Desa forest area of Doda district," police said.

-“When the security forces came closer to the hiding terrorists, they opened fire at the security forces triggering an encounter,” an official said.
+The operation started after a joint team of police and security forces got input about the presence of terrorists in the area.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.